YedukrishnanTY/Connect-Social-Media/README.md

 # Connect-Social-Media
-It is actually created by @EdRoh , I have made some differences and added some more features to it
+It is actually created by @Ed-Roh , I have made some differences and added some more features to it

 admin login id - admin@gmail.com